department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

 - if the standard title contains the string `C & P `, then this note is **held for 30 days past the signature date/time**
   - Compensation and Pension
   - Many sub-titles but all have "C & P EXAMINATION CONSULT" (e.g. PODIATRY C & P EXAMINATION CONSULT)
-- all other notes, labs, and conditions are **held for 36 hours past the signature date/time
+- all other notes, labs, and conditions are **held for 36 hours past the signature date/time**

-#### source-code review

-2024-01-05

-- Will only convert PN and CR
-  - Will not convert DS

 #### TODO

-- delete
-  - when a signed note is deleted.. is it deleted, or marked as entered-in-error or some status?
-  - We should test to make sure we understand how VIA behaves
-  - How often is this done?
+- discharge summary will have a period.
+This has not been seen in sample fhir output yet.
+- Those that we do not get updated in VIA need to be marked with `status` of `entered-in-error`